2,3,7,8-Tetrachlorodibenzofuran: Toxicity

 TCDF is one of the most toxic congeners of the polychlorinated dibenzofurans.
 Its toxicity is associated with fatty liver disease.
-Mainly the toxicity of TCDF has been recorded through testing of breast milk, adipose tissue, and blood serum.
-It is at this moment not yet classifiable as to its carcinogenicity to humans, but has been shown to cause cancer in some animals.
+The toxicity of TCDF has been recorded mainly through testing of breast milk, adipose tissue, and blood serum.
+It is not yet classifiable as to its carcinogenicity to humans, but has been shown to cause cancer in some animals.
 It is therefore classified as an IARC group 3 chemical.
 Toxicity levels and baselines are not yet known in humans but are being tested on animals.

 Effects on animals

-The recorded effects on animals are most commonly investigated in the house mouse as well as male guinea pigs.
-Exposure to TCDF has led to problems in multiple organs within mice such as its liver, jejunum, cecum, small intestine, large intestine.
+The recorded effects on animals are most commonly investigated in the house mouse, as well as male guinea pigs.
+Exposure to TCDF has led to problems in multiple organs within mice such as its liver, jejunum, cecum, small intestine, and large intestine.
 In general, the liver is the main target of TCDF, which leads to induced hepatic lipogenesis.
-When testing on female mice, the effects on embryos were recorded, showing that TCDF has the strongest effect on fetal kidneys and leads to 100% of fetuses to be teratogenic at toxicity levels which are not fatal for the mother.
+When testing on female mice, the effects on embryos were recorded, showing that TCDF has the strongest effect on fetal kidneys and leads to 100% of fetuses to be at teratogenic toxicity levels which are not fatal for the mother.
 The exposure to TCDF leads to a decrease in glucose homeostasis leading to an abundance of glucose in the mouse body.
-It also promotes the increment in bile acid metabolic processes which leads to an increase in multiple acids such as deoxycholic acid, glycocholic acid, taurochenodeoxycholic acid, tauromuricholic acid, lithocholic acid, chenodeoxycholic acid, taurolithocholic acid, and an abundance of bile acids and salts.
-As mentioned previously, it affects the liver as it results in a positive regulation of lipid biosynthetic processes leading to an abundance of unsaturated fatty acids.
+It also promotes increased bile acid metabolic processes which lead to an increase in multiple acids such as deoxycholic acid, glycocholic acid, taurochenodeoxycholic acid, tauromuricholic acid, lithocholic acid, chenodeoxycholic acid, taurolithocholic acid, and an abundance of bile acids and salts.
+It affects the liver as it results in a positive regulation of lipid biosynthetic processes leading to an abundance of unsaturated fatty acids.